Dantevg/bitmapfontcreator/README.md

 # Bitmap font creator

-Love2d application for creating pixel fonts.
+Bitmapfontcreator is a simple program for creating pixel fonts, built with the Love2D game framework.

 ![screenshot](Screenshots/Combining.png)